-(4) The Himalaya Exchange Count (Count Eight) Should Be Dismissed for Failing to Allege a Material Misrepresentation or Omission reflects the government's palpable confusion about the workings of digital currencies, and should also be dismissed.
+(4) The Himalaya Exchange Count (Count Eleven) Should Be Dismissed for Failing to Allege a Material Misrepresentation or Omission

-The Himalaya Exchange Count alleges a wire fraud theory based on the alleged statements made by Mr. Kwok (1) relating to the reserves and/or assets backing HCN, (2) conveying that Mr. Kwok would "bear" losses incurred by HCN purchasers, and (3) relating to the technical operation of the Himalaya Exchange, HCN, and HDO.
-(Ind., ¶¶ 18, 22.)
-The Himalaya Exchange Count,
+The Himalaya Exchange Count alleges a wire fraud theory based on the alleged statements made by Mr. Kwok (1) describing HCN and HDO as cryptocurrencies, (2) relating to the reserves and/or assets backing HCN, (3) conveying that Mr. Kwok would "bear" losses incurred by HCN purchasers, and (4) relating to the technical operation of the Himalaya Exchange, HCN, and HDO.
+(Ind., ¶ 19.)
+The Himalaya Exchange Count reflects the government's confusion about the workings of digital currencies and should also be dismissed.